TIBHannover/FAIR-R/_episodes/03-func-R.md

 If you are using RStudio, a nice shortcut is `CTRL`+`Shift`+`Alt`+`R`.
-Place the cursor inside the function name or body, press that shortcut, a roxygen2 comment skeleton will be inserted.
+Place the cursor inside the function name or body, press that shortcut, a roxygen comment skeleton will be inserted.
 Note that we are not using `@export` here, because it will only become relevant for [packaging]({{ page.root }}/reference/#packages).
 You can safely ignore it for now, or delete it.